 “ It is up to the bishop with the help of the priests, deacons, religious, and lay people to implement a coordinated pastoral plan which is systematic and participatory involving all members of the church and awakening in them a missionary consciousness.”

 (Ecclesia in America, 36)

-The work of the Office for Research and Planning is organized
+The work of the Office for Parish Service and Support is organized

 into three major areas:

 2. the development and support of planning processes